 When Do Babies Start Recognizing Places?

 Places take longer for babies to recognize simply because their eyesight has bit developed fully yet.
 Recognizing places requires more developed visual skills than seeing your face up close does.
 However, your baby will know when they are at home because of the smell and other elements.

-As your baby’s eyesight strengthens, he will be able to recognize other places he visits on a regular basis.
-You can expect your baby to begin seeing better by three or four months and then each month his eyesight will be stronger and he will recognize more places.
+As your baby’s eyesight strengthens, he will be able to recognize other places he visits regularly.
+You can expect your baby to begin seeing better by three or four months, and then each month, their eyesight will be stronger and able to recognize more places.

 What Happens if My Baby Doesn’t Seem to Recognize People or Places?